Latest Blog Entry

 In order to attend you need to be 13 years or older and injury free.
 You will get professionally coached and shown how to lift safely.

 The sessions are coached by James Marshall, author of Get Stronger.
-James is NSCA certified, UKSCA accredited and is a level 2 Weightlifting coach.
-He tutors level 1-3 Strength and conditioning coaching courses as well as Level 1 and 2 Coaching Weightlifting courses.
+James is NSCA certified, UKSCA accredited and is a level 2 Weightlifting coach and level 2 technical official.

 Excelsior ADC is affiliated to British Weightlifting.